JavaTMP/JavaTMP/docs/tutorials/gradle/testing-and-reporting-with-gradle.md

 - To run the `sonarRunner` task for code analysis.
 After successful execution of this task, you will find the report hosted on the Sonar server: `gradle clean sonarRunner`
+- You can find more on Sonar at http://docs.sonarqube.org/display/SONAR/Documentation/.